AJanayWhyte/AJanayWhyte.github.io/pages/setup.md

 ### Virtual Machine software

 There are several different types of virtual machine software.
-However, we will be discussing how to use and setup two different ones.
+However, we will discuss how to use and setup two different ones.
 Oracle virtualBox or VMware Workstation.